Public Health Hiring Trends

 The public health job market is growing and diversifying.
 The occupations aligned with OSPH degree programs are among the fastest-growing in the U.S. economy.
 This page summarizes key labor market trends from current federal employment projections to help you understand where demand is headed and how your OSPH degree positions you within it.

-All data is from the U.S. Bureau of Labor Statistics (BLS) Employment Projections 2024-34 program (released August 28, 2025) and the BLS Occupational Employment and Wage Statistics (OEWS) survey.
-Wage data is from May 2024 unless noted.
-Page last updated May 2026.
+Growth and projection figures are from the U.S. Bureau of Labor Statistics (BLS) Employment Projections 2024-34 program (released August 28, 2025).
+Page last updated June 2026.

 The Big Picture